scottdgaines/scottdgaines/README.md

 - [LinkedIn](https://www.linkedin.com/in/scottdgaines-fe/)

 ### Tidbits
-- Pronouns: he / him
+👤 Pronouns: he / him<br>

-📍 Currently in Denver, CO, and looking to relocate to the UK
+📍 Currently in Denver, CO, and looking to relocate to the UK<br>

-🐶 Dog Dad to two amazing retrievers
+🐶 Dog Dad to two amazing retrievers<br>
 ☕🎭 Background in the theatre and service industry

 <!--